bugxvii/Today-I-Did/React/Basics/210131 Starting.md

 const element = <h1>Hello, World!</h1>
 ```

 This funky style is neither a JavaScript string nor HTML.
+It's a syntax extension to JavaScript and JSX stands for _JavaScript XML_.

-This is a *JavaScript Extension* (JSX).
+It allows us to write HTML code in React which makes it easier to read and write the HTML in React.

 ### embedding JSX
 ```js